 Specialist calligraphy supplies 2021

 If Ewan is visiting your area you are welcome to send a pre-order which he can bring with him.
 Orders from outside the UK are possible via paypal, please email Ewan for details (see contact page and click on mail icon at the top left).

 These inks come from Boku-Undo in Nara, Japan.
 Ewan Clayton's selection is based on his personal use and a visit he made to the company to test their materials.
 Cornelisens in London also stock a limited range.
-Unfortunately Boku Undo has now ceased making the coloured inks (Saiboku) so this stock is my last.
+Unfortunately Boku Undo has now ceased making this particular brand of coloured inks (Saiboku) so this stock is my last.

 A note on how to grind ink